Tobee1406/Awesome-Google-Dorks/README.md

 # Disclaimer
 USE AT YOUR OWN RISK!

-As some things may lead to illegal activity or are about peoples' sensitive data.
+Google Dorking can be used for Cybersecurity, Penetration, and Vulnerability testing.
+However, some things may lead to illegal activity or concern people's sensitive data.

+To protect yourself use a Tor Browser and for even better protection use a VPN.

 # Documents and Files
 - `filetype:pdf intitle:"Confidental"`